Text Size

 Important Terms

-Emergency Preparedness – Used in the context of this Manual, emergency preparedness means the mitigation of, preparation for, response to, and the recovery from emergencies or disasters.
-It is called out in the Disaster Act as synonymous with “civil defense”, “emergency management” and other related programs of similar name.
+Emergency Preparedness – Used in the context of this Manual, emergency preparedness means the mitigation of, preparation for, response to, and recovery from emergencies or disasters.
+It is called out in the Disaster Act as synonymous with “civil defense,” “emergency management,” and other related programs of similar names.

 Hazard Mitigation – Hazard mitigation is any sustained action taken to reduce or eliminate future risk to people and property from natural and man-made disasters.